-: If you have problems with multiple devices Radar transmission: Use this to turn off the radar module completely.
-Channel interfering with each other, select the same channel for up to four devices that are close to each other.
+Channel : If you have problems with multiple devices interfering with each other, select the same channel for up to four devices that are close to each other.
 For most installations, select Auto to let the devices automatically negotiate which channel to use.

 Mounting height: Enter the mounting height for the product.
-Note